 15%: Class participation: Classes will be interactive and require concentration and participation of the students.
-Participate when we discuss the merits or shortcomings of algorithms covered or small group break-out sessions with exercises.
-Ask questions, during class or on Canvas.
-Questions that make me ponder or create new illustrating examples are all great instances of class participation.
-Also, never hesitate to point out to me errors you spot in my slides or any links or other material.
+Participate when we discuss the merits or shortcomings of algorithms, or when we have small group break-out sessions with exercises.
+Ask questions, during class or on Piazza.
+Questions that make me ponder or create new illustrating examples are all great examples of class participation.
+Also, never hesitate to point out to me errors you spot in my slides, even if minor.
+You can post anonymously to the other students on Piazza (and even anonymously to me, though then I would not be able to associate you with your participation).
+Also, don't hesitate to point out to me any interesting links to interesting related material.
 It can only count towards class participation.
 Finally notice that while the class provides extensive readings for those interested, these pointers are almost exclusively optional (unless otherwise stated in class).